wavefrontHQ/docs/pages/doc/alerts.md

 * Alert condition
 * Alert severity

-You also specify one or more alert targets to notify when the alert fires.
+To notify alert targets when the alert changes state, you can specify targets during alert creation or later.

 To create a classic alert: